-- provide informed advice to the Board on matters related to student achievement and Board accountability to parents; - 2. maintain a school-wide perspective on issues; - participate in council meetings; - 4. participate in information and training programs; - 5. act as a link between the school community council and the community; - 6. plan and support activities that increase active participation for parents within the school community;
+- 1. the School Community Council is not a forum to discuss a family's individual situations or relationship with the school.
+Such agenda items will not be permitted and the family will be encouraged to meet with the principal of the school and following that if still not satisfied, the Superintendent for the school; - maintain a school-wide perspective on issues; - 3. participate in council meetings; - 4. participate in information and training programs; - 5. act as a link between the school community council and the community; - 6. plan and support activities that increase active participation for parents within the school community. - 7. encourage the participation of parents from the whole community. . - 8. sit on other committees that may be established by the council; - 9. initiate an agenda item through the Chair/Co-Chair; - 10. seek information in an open and non-threatening manner;

-- 7. encourage the participation of parents from the whole community; - 8. sit on other committees that may be established by the council; - 9. initiate an agenda item through the Chair/Co-Chair; - 10. seek information in an open and non-threatening manner; - 11. give information that contributes to the knowledge and decision-making process; - 12. offer opinions as opinions, not as facts; - 13. elaborate on another's contribution; - 14. observe the Council's Code of Ethics and establish by-laws; - 15.
-Within the scope of SCC's purpose, roles, and responsibilities, all SCC decisions, recommendations, practices, and activities (for example, initiatives, strategies, communications, and events) will uphold and align with the principles and requirements set out in section 1.2 of this procedure; - 16. devise strategies to enhance outreach to diverse communities so that all parents have an opportunity for their voices to be heard; - 17. identify, prevent, and address barriers to participation and engagement - 20.2.
+- 11. give information that contributes to the knowledge and decision-making process; - 12. offer opinions as opinions, not as facts; - 13. elaborate on another's contribution; - 14. observe the Council's Code of Ethics and establish by-laws; - 15. uphold and align all SCC decisions, recommendations, practices and activities (for example: initiatives, strategies, communications and events) with the Principal and requirements set out in section 1.2 of this procedure. - 16. devise strategies to enhance outreach to diverse communities so that all parents have an opportunity for their voices to be heard. - 17. identify, prevent, and address barriers to participation and engagement - 20.2.
 The School Community Council is an important and rewarding opportunity to network, volunteer, help build communities, and potentially support career development to highlight the value of participating and engaging, especially for newcomer community members, underrepresented communities, etc., for students, the school community, and the member that the skills and experiences gained may support members' personal and professional development.